nealey/homepage/content/blog/2025/08-04-drug-insurance/index.md

 ## The Pharmacist

-The pharmacist was able to tell their system "pretend it's November, how much with the authorized generic cost?"
-The answer was "this isn't covered by this insurance plan".
-They apologized for the incorrect price I was seeing on the web site: the price *did* have a little disclaimer saying it was an estimate.
+The pharmacist was able to check how much the drug would cost me in November, when my 90-day supply runs out.
+The answer: "this isn't covered by this insurance plan".
+They apologized for the incorrect estimate
+I was seeing on the web site.
 They must have access to more accurate information.

 They also mentioned that he had no idea how I'd gotten the drug for $10 initially.
 It seemed to them that the $10 price was a mistake.